GRANT SUPPORT PROGRAMME

 In 2015, 30 proposals were accepted, with the quality, creativity and reach of applications increasing with every new edition.

-The 2017 edition saw 32 projects receive funding under the core theme PARA structure introduced in the beginning of that year providing activities related to Pathways, Awareness, Representation,
+The 2017 edition saw 32 projects receive funding under the core theme PARA structure introduced at the beginning of that year providing activities related to Pathways, Awareness, Representation,

 The latest edition in 2018 awarded funding to 29 projects and included nine IPC member organisations awarded for the first time.

-Please see a friendly note from Agitos Foundation Executive Committee Chairperson Rita van Driel, as well as the guidelines and instructions to submit project proposals in this year’s GSP call for applications.
+Please see a friendly note from Agitos Foundation Executive Committee Chairperson Rita van Driel, as well as the guidelines and documents for reporting 2019 GSP grants.